 Find here the text.

 The final agreed text for the F-Gas Regulation review was approved on 17th December 2013 by the European Member States ambassadors.
-It has been accepted by a vote, firstly in the Parliament Environment Committee and then in the Parliament plenary, where it was adopted by 644 votes to 19, with 16 abstentions.
-The EU Council of Ministers will vote on it on 14 April.
+It has been accepted by a vote, firstly in the Parliament Environment Committee and then in the Parliament plenary, where it was adopted by 644 votes to 19, with 16 abstentions, and finally by the EU Council of Ministers on 14 April.

 The Regulation establishes the following: